yo1frenchtoast/heimdallr-portal/README.md

-# Loguik portal : self-hosted whitelist portal for Mikrotik
+# HEIMDALLR : self-hosted whitelist portal for RouterOS
 Use a login page to allow your ip address to connect to your infrastucture

 ## TODO